-The way we begin with young children is to help them understand is that the world is filled with uniqueness and difference and to empower them to create change.
+CA instills the value of service in young children by helping them understand that the world is filled with uniqueness and difference and empowering them to create change.
 Giving a voice to the needs of others, children come to understand how they can make an enormous impact.
 These are the roots of empathy, compassion, gratitude, and cultural competence based within a framework of experiences they know.